novuhq/examples/novu-workflows/react/README.md

 ## NOVU WORKFLOWS

-This folder consists of drop-in samples of different types of notification workflows you can use in your project as a developer.
+This directory consists of drop-in working projects of different types of notification workflows you can use in your app as a developer.

-Each directory is a nextjs app that you can simply clone, install and run!
+Each directory is a batteries-included Novu Nextjs app that you can simply clone, install and run!

 ### Steps